 Leveraging lessons from Square’s growth playbook, such as the importance of a customer obsession combined with a creative go-to-market, Cash App has turned into a US consumer finance powerhouse — 80 million annual users and the #1 ranked finance app across the Google and Apple app stores since 2017.

 Despite its historic success, we think the most exciting part of Cash App’s journey lies ahead.
-In part three, we will explore what we think its future will look like: personalised commerce, the convergence of Block’s networks and the opportunity to go global, each presenting significant opportunities.
+In part three, we explore the opportunity ahead as Block converges it networks through the introduction of Cash App Commerce.

 The article has been prepared by ECP Asset Management Pty Ltd (ECP).
 ECP is a funds management firm based in Sydney, Australia.
 For further information, visit www.ecpam.com.
 ECP and the author own shares in Block (ASX: SQ2).
 This material has been prepared for informational purposes only and is not intended to provide and should not be relied on for financial advice.
 ECP and the analyst own shares in CSL Ltd. ABN 26 158 827 582, AFSL 421704, CAR 44198.